Three top tips to avoid bad press: Lessons from the Construction Industry

 If there’s one thing we can learn from the UK’s three biggest construction companies, it’s that you should always be proactive.
 Staying quiet gives the media every right to speculate and slander, while shifting the blame can save you from bad press.
 If it’s positive headlines you’re looking for, then shout your achievements from the rooftops.
 The media won’t listen if they can’t hear you.

-Interested in how Signal can help you?
-Drop me a line and lets chat.
+Interested in how Signal AI can help you?
+Drop us a line and lets chat.